Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: AIB: Discontinuous Context-to-Dynamics Environment Suite

 This section gives concise descriptions of the environments summarized in Table~\ref{tab:envs_summary}, together with the context variables and our overlap classification (Definition~\ref{def:OverlapNonoverlap}).
 Unless noted otherwise, each environment uses two context dimensions sampled once per episode and held fixed throughout.
-The context doesn't vary within an episode, it varies across episodes.
+The context does not vary within an episode, it varies across episodes.

-At a high level, environments are \emph{overlapping} when a single robust context-unaware policy can often perform reasonably across the context range, which is typical when both context dimensions are continuous physical parameters inducing gradual changes in optimal behavior.
+At a high level, environments are \emph{overlapping} when a single robust context-unaware policy can often perform reasonably across the context range, as is typical for continuous physical parameters inducing gradual changes in optimal behavior.
 Environments are \emph{non-overlapping} when context instances induce mutually incompatible optimal control laws.
-In AIB, actuator inversion (Definition~\ref{def:actInv}) is used as a \emph{minimal} generator of non-overlapping contextual structure: a binary context $c\in\{\pm1\}$ multiplies the action before it affects the dynamics: $P^c(s'|s,a) = P(s'|s, c\cdot a)$.
-This causes identical actions to produce \emph{opposite} state transitions across modes, a discontinuity that cannot be addressed by smooth policy interpolation.
-The optimal policies across modes are related by a sign flip rather than by continuous parameter adjustment.
-We also include ODE/ODE-$k$ as \emph{weakly non-overlapping}: contexts are continuous, but policy overlap is empirically low over the benchmark ranges.
+AIB creates such structure through discontinuous action-effect changes, including actuator inversion, actuator permutations, and continuous weakly non-overlapping dynamics.
+Actuator inversion (Definition~\ref{def:actInv}) is the minimal binary case: a context $c\in\{\pm1\}$ multiplies the action before it affects the dynamics, $P^c(s'|s,a)=P(s'|s,c\cdot a)$.
+This makes identical actions induce opposite state transitions across modes.
+Actuator permutations similarly swap control channels, while ODE/ODE-$k$ provide continuous contexts with empirically low policy overlap over the benchmark ranges.